walkerhughes/portfolio/wildfire_perimeters.md

 <script type="text/javascript" async="" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.4/MathJax.js?config=TeX-MML-AM_CHTML"></script>

-Estimating the true geographic coordinates of a raging wildfire can be difficult to do in real time due to resource constraints of first responders, smoke occlusion in typical RGB images, and various other things.
+Estimating the true geographic coordinates of a raging wildfire's pereimeter can be difficult to do in real time due to many factors, including the resource constraints of first responders and smoke occlusion in typical RGB images.
 This is an important problem to solve, however, as knowing how a wildfire perimeter progresses over time can give insights to how the fire responds when introduced to different terrains, fuels, and atmospheric conditions.

 In California alone, the U.S. Forest Service spends about $200 million per year to suppress 98% of wildfires and up to $1 billion to suppress the other 2% of fires that escape initial ignition and become large.
 Being able to detect fires early on and track their real-time growth is not just important for environmental conservation, it's also economically crucial for public service organizations.

 While this is an inherently high dimenional problem, image segmentation provides a simple solution that affords us a high level of interpretability.
 It also works well when we do not have labeled data, so it is at times preferable to using another model like a convolutional neural network that must be trained on labeled data (indeed, estimating the fire perimeter is essentially the labeling process).
 Here I explore image segmentation and image filtering on Sentinel Satellite images for estimating the perimeter of the Center Creek Trail Fire that burned in Utah in 2020.

-The Sentinel Satellite orbits the earth and takes multispectral images of the planet.
-These images are high dimensional and contain far more chanels than just Red, Green, and Blue.
+The Sentinel Satellite orbits the earth and takes multispectral images of the planet, which mean they contain far more chanels than just Red, Green, and Blue.
 Let's take a look at the atmospheric channels from a Sentinel Satellite image of this fire.
 These channels essentially filter through the smoke that would normally occlude an RGB image taken from above, and this allows us to more clearly view the burned areas.

 Center Creek Trail Fire, burned areas are in orange [Source: Sentinel Satellite]
 <img src="center_creek_burn.jpg" width="750" height="750">

 While we could feasibly use something like a floodfill algorithm at the pixel-color level to determine the perimeter, not all wildfires burn in convex shapes and there are often burned areas not at all connected to the main body of the burn.
-A lot of images contain unneeded noise (random changes in pixel intensity or brightness) that just aren't neceessary.
+Further, a lot of images contain unneeded noise (random changes in pixel intensity or brightness) that just aren't neceessary.
 Image segmentation with additional image filtering is a straightforward way to address this.

 ### Pre-Processing with Filters

-We can use Gaussian blurring (gaussian convolution) and Laplace filtering to filter noise from the image and emphasize stark contrasts between pixel intensities.
-We want to reduce random noise in the image in order to focus on meaningful changes in color intensity (burned areas from not burned).
-This filtering will emphasize burneed areas and make them easier to recognize.
+We can use Gaussian blurring (gaussian convolutions) and Laplace filtering to remove noise from the image and emphasize stark contrasts between pixel intensities.
+We want to reduce random noise in the image in order to focus on meaningful changes in color intensity, which indicate burned areas from not burned areas.
+This filtering will emphasize burned areas and make them easier to recognize.
 We'll first use the gaussian blur filter, where the standard deviation parameter is user-specified.

 Gaussian Convolution Function